Shrinebuilder (album)

-Shrinebuilder is the self-titled debut album by American heavy metal supergroup Shrinebuilder.
+Shrinebuilder is the self-titled lone album by American heavy metal supergroup Shrinebuilder.
 It was released on October 12, 2009, via Neurot Recordings.
-Drummer and producer Dale Crover commented that this was "an experiment that actually worked".

 Reception

 Critic Philip Whitehouse described it as "expansive, intriguing and engrossing material from the cream of the doom metal crop."
 Derrick Koo of The Quietus remarked how "Shrinebuilder doesn't try to explore new territory, but it captures its players doing what they do best", but wondered if it is "possible for a supergroup like this one to truly step out of its predecessors' long shadows."
 Classic Rock reviewer described the album as "the work of kindred spirits, (...) which allows each member's voice to shine through", and indicated the song "Blind for All to See" as the best track.